Automatic Transmission Operation

 Introduction

 Automatic transmissions have a fascinating history.
 One of the main reasons they were developed is because drivers wanted a way to operate a vehicle without the need to shift gears manually.
 The earliest designs were based on planetary gear sets—these traditional automatics were the first to offer self-shifting capability.
 From that point on, automatics became a system that many service professionals viewed with caution, largely because of their complexity compared to manual transmissions.
 Even so, automatics provide a clear advantage: they allow for smoother power delivery and higher towing capacity than manuals.
-The purpose of this chapter is to help you gain a solid understanding of planetary gear–type automatics so that you can confidently handle both basic maintenance and advanced repairs.
+The purpose of this chapter is to help you gain a solid understanding of planetary gear–type automatics so that you can confidently perform both basic maintenance and advanced repairs.

-With that in mind, technicians must learn the priority order when dealing with diagnostic trouble codes (DTCs).
+With that in mind, technicians must learn a priority order when dealing with diagnostic trouble codes (DTCs).
 Whenever a U code (communication fault) is present, it must be addressed before working on any P codes (powertrain issues).
 For example, if a scan reveals both a U1000 “loss of communication” code and a P0104 “MAP sensor voltage high,” the U code takes priority.
 Similarly, if both an engine performance code like P0104 and a transmission-related code such as P0741 (torque converter clutch failure) are found, the drivability issue should be repaired before addressing the transmission concern.
-In short, transmission-related DTCs are diagnosed only after U codes and drivability codes have been resolved.
+In short, transmission-related DTCs are diagnosed only after U codes and drivability codes have been addressed.

-Network-related issues, identified as U codes, are always diagnosed first because they can cause a vehicle to behave in strange and unpredictable ways.
+As just indicated, network-related issues, identified as U codes, are always diagnosed first because they can cause a vehicle to behave in strange and unpredictable ways.
 When a sensor that shares information across the network fails, it can send incorrect data to multiple modules.
 This often leads to misleading symptoms and wasted time if the network problem isn’t corrected first.
 For this reason, U codes take top priority in diagnostics.

 Fail-safe mode

-Loss of power to the TCM.
+1. Loss of power to the TCM.

 On many automatics, if the transmission control module loses electrical power, the transmission reverts to hydraulic control only.
 In this state, shifting stops, leaving the transmission “stuck” in a single forward gear.
-The actual gear varies by design—it could be 2nd, 3rd, 4th, or even 6th gear depending on how the transmission was engineered.
+The actual gear varies by design.
+Some transmissions default to to 2nd, 3rd, 4th, or even 6th gear depending on how the transmission was engineered.
 Creating this default gear is a challenge for engineers, since it has to balance drivability with the limits of hydraulic control.
-Drivers often describe the vehicle as sluggish or low on power when this occurs.Protective default triggered by the TCM.
+Drivers often describe the vehicle as sluggish or low on power when fail safe occurs.

-Sometimes the TCM detects a problem that could damage the transmission, such as a clutch control issue.
+Sometimes the TCM detects a problem that could cause damage to the transmission, such as a clutch control issue.
 In these cases, the module deliberately places the system into fail-safe mode to protect internal components.
 Transmission and software engineers work together to predict these failure scenarios and program the module to respond in a way that avoids further damage.

 The TCM itself manages the solenoids that control hydraulic fluid flow to the transmission’s clutches.
 These clutches either hold or drive members of the planetary gear sets, which is how gear ratios are created.
-To make accurate decisions, the TCM relies on several critical sensor inputs.
+To make accurate decisions, the TCM relies on some critical sensor inputs.

 The three high-priority inputs are:

-MAP (manifold absolute pressure) or MAF (mass air flow/volume).
+• MAP (manifold absolute pressure) or MAF (mass air flow/volume).

-Vehicles may use one or both sensors.
+Vehicles may use one or both of these two sensors.
 Either way, the goal is to determine intake manifold pressure and airflow, which reflects engine load.
-Keep in mind that many service manuals use the term “load” as shorthand for “intake manifold pressure.”VSS (vehicle speed sensor).
+Keep in mind that many service manuals use the term “load” as a term for “intake manifold pressure.”

 Also referred to as the APP (accelerator pedal position sensor) in some vehicles, this input tells the TCM the exact throttle angle.
-With this information, the module calculates how much hydraulic pressure to apply to the clutches.
+With this information, the TCM calculates how much hydraulic pressure to apply to the clutches.
 A sudden throttle increase also signals the TCM to downshift for better acceleration.
 In addition, TPS/APP values help determine when to apply or release the torque converter clutch (TCC) inside the converter.

-CKP (crank position): Helps calculate shift timing and controls TCC apply/release by reporting engine RPM.
+• CKP (crank position): Helps calculate shift timing and controls TCC apply/release by reporting engine RPM.

-Transmission Inputs from Manufacturers
+Transmission Inputs as stated from various car manufacturers

 To help understand transmission inputs more fully, it is helpful to look at statements from two different manufacturers’ technical training publications.
 The first statement comes from the Hydra-Matic 6 Speed RWD Technician’s Guide, produced by General Motors: